Jonny Clayton

-Jonny Clayton (born 4 October 1974) is a Welsh professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number five.
-Nicknamed "the Ferret", he won four PDC major singles titles in 2021: the Masters, Premier League, World Series Finals and World Grand Prix.
+Jonny Clayton (born 4 October 1974) is a Welsh professional darts player who competes in Professional Darts Corporation (PDC) events, where he is ranked world number five.
+Nicknamed "the Ferret", he won four PDC major singles titles in 2021: the Masters, Premier League, World Series Finals, and World Grand Prix.
 He has also won the PDC World Cup of Darts on two occasions in 2020 and 2023, representing Wales alongside Gerwyn Price.
-He has won a total of 17 PDC titles in his professional career.
+He has won a total of 18 PDC titles in his professional career, including three European Tour titles.

-He has finished as runner-up at the 2017 Players Championship Finals, 2023 World Matchplay and the 2025 World Masters.
-He is a one-time World Championship quarter-finalist, reaching the last eight at the 2023 PDC World Championship.
+He has reached the quarter-finals in the 2023 and 2026 editions of the PDC World Darts Championship.

 Career

 2015

 Clayton joined the PDC Pro Tour in 2015 after winning a Tour Card on the final day of Qualifying School.
 His first quarter-final came at the sixth Players Championship event and he lost 6–1 to Benito van de Pas.

 Clayton qualified for the Grand Slam of Darts later that year, but despite winning his opening match against Terry Jenkins, he went on to finish bottom of his group.